Semi-Lagrangian schemes for linear and fully non-linear diffusion equations: Abstract

 \section{Abstract}

-For linear and fully non-linear diffusion equations of Bellman-Isaacs type, we introduce a class of monotone approximation schemes relying on monotone interpolation.
-As opposed to classical numerical methods, these schemes converge for degenerate diffusion equations having general non-diagonal dominant coefficient matrices.
-Such schemes have to have a wide stencil in general.
-Besides providing a unifying framework for several known first order accurate schemes, our class of schemes also includes more efficient versions, and a new second order scheme that converges only for essentially monotone solutions.
-The methods are easy to implement and analyze, and they are more efficient than some other known schemes.
-We prove stability and convergence of the schemes in the general case, and provide error estimates in the convex case which are robust in the sense that they apply to degenerate equations and non-smooth solutions.
+For linear and fully non-linear diffusion equations of Bellman-Isaacs type, we introduce a class of approximation schemes based on differencing and interpolation.
+As opposed to classical numerical methods, these schemes work for general diffusions with coefficient matrices that may be non-diagonal dominant and arbitrarily degenerate.
+In general such schemes have to have a wide stencil.
+Besides providing a unifying framework for several known first order accurate schemes, our class of schemes includes new first and higher order versions.
+The methods are easy to implement and more efficient than some other known schemes.
+We prove consistency and stability of the methods, and for the monotone first order methods, we prove convergence in the general case and robust error estimates in the convex case.
 The methods are extensively tested.